 Traditionally, a riad (which means garden in Arabic) was a house built for the privacy of a multi-generational family in Morocco.
-Riads were built tall but narrow, centered around a courtyard or atrium with rooms facing inward.
-From the outside a riad looks like a blank brick or mud clay wall, a veritable fortress with a heavy door and no outer windows.
-From the inside, riads are an architectural dream, a magical place with an emphasis on balconies, colorful tiles and indoor gardens.
-Lemon or orange trees often grew in the center, and the women of the house did most of their socializing here.
-Of course, traditional riads did not have running water.
-The residents did their bathing at their local hammam, or bathhouse.
+Riads were built tall but narrow, centered around a courtyard or atrium with rooms facing and opening inward.
+The expression “never judge a book by its cover” could have been invented for the riad.
+From the outside it can appear like a blank brick or mud clay wall, a veritable fortress with a heavy door and no outer windows.
+Step inside and you are likely to be greeted by floral scents and the tinkling of a fountain in the courtyard.

 A few things to note about riads before you book your stay …